SamGree/last/README.md

 | A form field will be displayed to name your album, along with a button to create it.              | x   |     |
 | After creating an album, you can edit or delete it as needed.                                     | x   |     |
 | For every action performed, the appropriate message will be displayed in the bottom-right corner. | x   |     |

+---

+## Validation

+- I tested all my pages through this site <https://jigsaw.w3.org/css-validator/#validate_by_uri> and result was **Document checking completed.
+No errors or warnings to show.**

+---

+## Technologies Used

+- Core Technologies:
+  - React (v18.2.0): JavaScript library for building user interfaces.
+  - React DOM (v18.3.1): Renders React components into the DOM.
+  - React Scripts (v5.0.1): Configuration and build scripts from Create React App
+- Styling & UI:
+  - Bootstrap (v5.3.3): Responsive design and consistent styling.
+  - Custom CSS.
+- React Router DOM (v6.28.1): Enables dynamic client-side routing.
+- State Management & Utilities:
+  - Zustand (v5.0.2): Lightweight state management.
+  - Axios (v1.7.9): Handles HTTP requests with a global axiosInstance.
+  - JWT Decode (v3.1.2): Decodes JSON Web Tokens for authentication.
+  - Date-fns (v4.1.0) & Date-fns-tz (v3.2.0): Date and timezone utilities.
+- Head Management & Notifications:
+  - React Helmet Async (v2.0.5): Manages document head elements.
+  - React Toastify (v11.0.2): Displays toast notifications.
+- Heroku: Application deployment platform.

+---

+## Deployment

+- Deploy the react project to heroku.
+  - Create new file name (Procfile) in the root-directory.
+    - Add <web: serve -s build> in the file.
+  - Package.json file
+    - In the scripts section add "heroku-prebuild": "npm install -g serve"

+#### Heroku

+1. Create an account and log in to Heroku.
+2. Create a new app and select your preferred region.
+3. Settings:

+- Navigate to the Settings tab of your app.
+- Under Config Vars, add any global environment variables (e.g., API keys, URLs).

+4. Deploy:
+    - Navigate to the Deploy tab of your app.
+    - Select (connect to GitHub).
+5. Search for your repository in the search field and connect it.
+6. Deploy branch:

+- Click Deploy Branch to start the deployment process.

+---